Xiaohan5349/approw-docs-v1/docs/en/reference/sdk-for-sso.md

 ### Check login status <a id="check-login-status"></a>

 After the user logs in and returns to your business address, you can use this method to query the user's login status in this application.
-If the user is logged in, the user information of the user can be obtained, and you can understand the definitions of[all fields of user information](/en/guides/user/user-profile.md).
+If the user is logged in, the user information of the user can be obtained, and you can understand the definitions of [all fields of user information](/en/guides/user/user-profile.md).

 ::: hint-danger
 After version 13.1, Safari will **block third-party cookies** by default, which will affect certain **single sign-on features** of {{$localeConfig.brandName}}.
 In other similar updates, after Chrome 83, third-party cookies are disabled by default in **incognito mode**.
 Other browsers are also slowly making such updates to protect user privacy.
 Many browsers will disable third-party cookies as a security configuration feature.

 This may have an impact on this method.
-For details, see the [impact of disabling third-party cookies on {{$localeConfig.brandName}}](/en/guides/faqs/block-third-party-cookie-impact.md#tracksession)，You can [view the solution](/en/guides/faqs/block-third-party-cookie-impact.md#如何解决).
+For details, see the [impact of disabling third-party cookies on {{$localeConfig.brandName}}](/en/guides/faqs/block-third-party-cookie-impact.md#tracksession)，You can [view the solution](/en/guides/faqs/block-third-party-cookie-impact.md#how-to-solve-it).
 :::

 ```js